 This Dutch oven bread is an easy no-knead bread that rises overnight and bakes right in the Dutch oven.

-*This post is sponsored by ALDI.
+This post is sponsored by ALDI.
 All content and opinions are my own.

 I see Instagram story after story of people “feeding” their starters and cutting open freshly baked loaves to show “crumb shots” of the inside.